juanfernandes/juanfernandes-uk/src/notes/monthly-notes-june-2023.md

 date: 2023-08-17T00:00:00Z
 tags:
   - monthly-notes
-  - notes
 ---
-<p class="lead">June was a really shit month.
+June was a really shit month.
 I lost my best friend.
-The relationship between my ex-wife went from amicable to hostile, which forced me to move out.</p>
+The relationship between my ex-wife went from amicable to hostile, which forced me to move out.{.lead}

 ## Personal